-The dust has barely settled on the rollout of Odoo 19, yet the first whispers and speculations about Odoo 20 have already started.
+The dust has barely settled on the rollout of Odoo 19, yet the first whispers about Odoo 20 have already started.

 We have outlined the developments we hope to see to help Odoo complete its transformation from a strong SME solution to reaching full enterprise maturity.